AnoukSmet/Dog-Health-Tracker/README.md

 <a></a>

-#### Fonts
-In order to find appropriate fonts for my website, I have visited [Google Fonts](https://fonts.google.com/ "Google Fonts") to explore the various options.
-For the titles and subtitles, I have used the font [Play](https://fonts.google.com/specimen/Play "Play") and for the main text I have used [Cormorant Garamond](https://fonts.google.com/specimen/Cormorant+Garamond "Cormorant Garamond").

-<a></a>

 #### Colors

 Like I mentioned before, I have decided to use some colors that fit well with the feeling of a Health Tracker.